Hardiman Research Scholarships

-- The Hardiman Scholarship programme does not accept applications from persons currently registered as PhD candidates.
+- Applications cannot be accepted from persons currently registered as PhD students.

 - Fill out Section A in two copies of the Academic Reference Form and provide these to your referees.

-- Each of your referees should then complete Section B of the Academic Reference Form and return by email to firstname.lastname@example.org to be received by 17:00 (GMT) Monday, 17 December, 2012.
+- Each of your referees should then complete Section B of the Academic Reference Form and submit to email@example.com by 17:00 (GMT) Monday, November 18, 2013.

-References supplied by referees are supplied confidentially and are not made available to applicants at any stage during or after the competition.
+- References are supplied confidentially and are not made available to applicants at any stage during or after the competition.

 The applications will be assessed under four main headings which reflect the main sections of the application process.
 Assessors will consider all four elements of the application and allocate scores as follows:

 - Academic Qualifications (max.
 30 points)